I have been a Christian

 Below are some suggestions for making and maintaining

-communication with an ego state.
-In all things, let the children know that you are not afraid of
+communication with your ego states.
+Be especially careful to let the child states know that you are

-them and that you will not reject them.
+not afraid of them and that you will not reject them regardless of their conduct.

 Prayer.
 As with